judesamp/Ruby-Enchiridion/testing/RSpec/overview.markdown

 Balance such attempts to make the tests DRY with the need to make them readable and understandable.
 In other words, moving setup blocks too far away from where they're used can lead to confusion when developers are seeing the code for the first time.

 • Inside the spec directory, create a controllers folder where you can place your controller tests and a models folder where you can test your models.
-A spec directory might look like the following:
+A spec directory might have the following structure:

 ```
 -spec